Higher Koszul duality and $n$-affineness: Main setup

 \subsection{Miscellanea on higher categories}

-In this section, we fix our notations and collect the main results established in \cite{Pascaleff_Pavia_Sibilla_Local_Systems} concerning presentable $n$-categories and local systems of presentable $n$-categories. which will be used extensively throughout the paper.
+In this section, we fix our notations and collect the main results established in \cite{Pascaleff_Pavia_Sibilla_Local_Systems} concerning presentable $n$-categories and local systems of presentable $n$-categories.
 We try to avoid the subtler technicalities and try to convey the main ideas -- that is, that presentable $n$-categories provide the right generalization of the concept of presentable categories to the $n$-categorical setting, and that local systems of presentable $n$-categories are controlled by monodromy data just like ordinary local systems.

 In what follows, $\kappa_0$ is the first large cardinal of our theory (i.e., the cardinal such that $\kappa_0$-small objects are precisely ordinary small objects). \begin{parag} Let $\scrA$ be a presentably symmetric monoidal category.
 Following Stefanich \cite{stefanich2020presentable}, we can define for any $n\geqslant1$ an $(n+1)$-category of presentable $\scrA$-linear $n$-categories that we denote as $(n+1)\LinAPrLUtwo[n]$.
-This is explicitly constructed as the sub-category of $\kappa_0$-compact objects inside the cocomplete category of iterated modules over $\scrA$ inside $\CatVinftycocom[n]$.
-This means that, if $\CatVinftycocom[n]$ is the category of cocomplete $n$-categories, then one has that the underlying category of $(n+1)\LinAPrLUtwo[n]$ is described as
+Its underlying category is explicitly constructed as follows: if $\CatVinftycocom[n]$ denotes the category of cocomplete $n$-categories, then the underlying category $\LinAPrLU[n]$ is the sub-category of $\kappa_0$-compact objects inside the cocomplete category of iterated modules over $\scrA$ inside $\CatVinftycocom[n]$.
+More explicitly: